Misunderstandings Cause Chasms to Come between People

-As we are finding out, it isn’t easy to make ourselves understood sometimes.
-This is especially true when our motives are based in different realities.
+It isn’t easy to make ourselves understood sometimes.
+This is especially true when our motives are based on different realities.

-We can repeat over and over what we think.
-But, the person in front of us might not understand what we are saying.
+We can repeat what we think over and over.
+However, the person in front of us might not understand what we are saying.